Xunnamius/webpack-node-module-types/README.md

 # webpack-node-module-types

-This package attempts to determine the module type (ESM/`.mjs` vs CJS/`.cjs`) of each package in `node_modules/`.
+This package attempts to determine the module type (ESM/`.mjs` vs CJS/`.cjs`/`.js`) of each top-level package in `node_modules/`.
 This plugin should come to the same determination about a module's type as Webpack would.

 Originally created to gather module metadata for [webpack-node-module-types](https://github.com/Xunnamius/webpack-node-module-types).